Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: UCQ Classification Based on VUTD

 \subsection{The General Reduction}

 The following lemma identifies cases in which we can perform a reduction from unbalanced triangle detection to UCQ evaluation.
 The reduction requires identifying variable sets in the UCQ that conform to certain conditions.
-We encode the tripartite graph in the relations of the query by assigning variables from the same set with the same values.
-The first three conditions of the lemma ensure that we can construct the relations of $Q_1$ in a way that it detect triangles in the graph.
-The first condition requires that no atom contains variables of all sets, which restricts the size of the relations and allows for efficient construction.
-The second condition requires that each set is connected, which ensures that in every answer, variables from the same set are assigned the same values.
-The third condition ensures that the atoms can encode all three edge sets.
-The fourth condition restricts the free variables of the other CQ in the union, which ensures that it does not have too many answers, and the enumeration of the answers of the entire union does not take too long.
-Given a function $h:X\rightarrow Y$ and a set $S\subseteq Y$, we denote $h^{-1}(S)=\{x \in X \mid h(x) \in S\}$.
+These conditions allow us to encode the tripartite graph in the relations of the query by assigning variables from the same set with the same values.